brct-james/apricate/README.md

 ### Planned: **[v0.8]**

 - Respond to feedback from v0.7 alpha
-- At least 20 plants excluding Wild Seeds, add at least 2 additional tools for growing some of the new plants, add randomized contracts, consider adding additional markets, all NPCs on starting map have quests
+- At least 20 plants excluding Wild Seeds, add at least 2 additional tools for growing some of the new plants, add infinite randomized quests from certain NPCs, all towns have markets, all NPCs on starting map have quests
 - Leaderboards (basically top-10 of ranked metrics?)

 ---